 ⏱Could you get better shifts or more hours?

-👉Take our survey and see how your job compares
+👉Take the Breakroom Quiz and see how your job compares

 What does zero hour contract mean?

 Before we get stuck in, let’s define what a zero hours contract actually is.